jenny011/CozyCart/README.md

 ### Description
 When you prepare for cooking and viewing a recipe online, you can simply select one ingredient and click the CozyCart icon, which will direct you to a new tab presenting the most relevant items from Amazon Fresh and other sources sorted by availability, price, and rating.

-### Future developments
+### Future improvements
 So far, we have only implemented a prototype.
 The next step will be to incorporate searching and sorting.
-If possible, our future development would be making this tab view into a floating window that can allow you to stay on the same page while looking for different items.
+If possible, our future development would include making this tab view into a floating window that can allow you to stay on the same page while looking for different items.